Salem Radio Network News Monday, November 17, 2025

 Bessent said that the facility would sit alongside a new $20 billion U.S. currency swap line for Argentina, providing a total of $40 billion in support for Latin America’s third-largest economy.

-BofA, Goldman Sachs, JPMorgan and Citigroup declined to comment when contacted by Reuters.
+BofA, Goldman Sachs, JPMorgan and Citi declined to comment when contacted by Reuters about the Semafor report.
 Argentina also had no comment.
+Citi did not respond to a request for comment on selling pesos to the Fed.

 President Donald Trump said on Tuesday that the U.S. would not “waste our time” with Argentina if President Javier Milei’s party loses in parliamentary elections on October 26.